The Christian Bible Reference Site

 The second coming of Jesus, the Rapture and related Bible prophecies have spawned a whole industry in recent years.
 Hal Lindsey's 1970 book The Late Great Planet Earth and the Left Behind series by Tim LaHaye and Jerry B. Jenkins have been at the forefront.
 Besides the many books, there are websites, TV evangelists, lecture series, movies and videos.
 Some of these feature imaginative and vivid embellishments of Bible prophecies mingled with contemporary political and social theories.
 Most of these works go well beyond anything revealed in the Bible and are properly classified as fiction - not as Bible prophecy.

-Related article: What does the Bible say about the Rapture?
+Related articles: What does the Bible say about the Rapture?What Does the Bible Say About Salvation?